Donbas Post: Postage stamps

 Preparations for issue of its own stamps were underway since March 2015, and by May 9 the first such stamp was issued in DPR and LPR depicting "DPR soldiers Arseny Pavlov and Mikhail Tolstykh better known by the population as "Givi" and "Motorola"."

 Donbas Post issued a series of seven definitive stamps in 2015 depicting the coats of arms of DPR's cities and towns.
 The seventh stamp appeared on December 17, 2015.
 The 24-ruble stamp depicted the smaller coat of arms of the Donetsk People's Republic's capital, Donetsk.
 The preceding stamps of the series presented coats of arms of Gorlovka, Shakhtersk, Dokuchaevsk, Debaltsevo, Yenakievo and Ilovaysk.
 A special cancellation was held on the occasion of the issue of each stamp in the corresponding town.

 Ukrposhta's position

-Acting General Director of Ukrposhta Ihor Tkachuk told in August 2015 to Forbes Ukraine:
+Acting General Director of Ukrposhta, Ihor Tkachuk, told Forbes Ukraine in August 2015:

 Ukrposhta has not and cannot have any mutual interrelations with the mail service that has started working in the so called "republics" in the territory not controlled by Ukraine.
 We do not recognize them...
 We do not operate there, lest we would legitimate the invader.

 Nevertheless, as of autumn 2015, Ukrainian postage stamps were on sale at the Central Post Office of Donetsk for Russian rubles.
 Meanwhile, post office employees warned that letters, wrappers and parcels franked with those stamps could be sent only in the territory of Ukraine, and DPR had its own stamps.

 LNR Post (Почта ЛНР) is the corollary postal authority of the Luhansk People's Republic (LPR).